pombredanne/centidb/docs/index.rst

 Value compression
 +++++++++++++++++

-Values can be compressed by passing a `packer=` argument to `Collection.put()`, or by passing a `default_packer=` argument to the `Collection` constructor.
-One predefined packer is provided, `ZLIB_PACKER`, however it is trivial to add more.
-See the `Encoding` documentation below for more information.
+Values can be compressed by passing a `packer=` argument to :py:meth:`Collection.put()`, or by passing a `packer=` argument to the :py:class:`Collection` constructor.
+A predefined `ZLIB_PACKER` is included, however adding new compressors is simply a case of constructing an :py:class:`Encoder`.

 ::

     coll.put({"name": "Alfred" }, packer=centidb.ZLIB_PACKER)

-Batch compression is supported by way of `Collection.batch()`: this is where a record range has its values combined before passing through the compressor.
+Batch compression is supported by way of :py:meth:`Collection.batch`: this is where a record range has its values combined before passing through the compressor.
 The resulting stream is saved using a special key that still permits efficient child lookup.
 The main restriction is that batches cannot violate the key ordering, meaning only contiguous ranges may be combined.
 Calls to `put()` will cause any overlapping batch to be split as part of the operation.

 Since it is designed for archival, it is expected that records within a batch will not be written often.
 They must also already exist in the store before